microbiomedata/metaMAGs/README.md

 7. Contigs functional annotation result in gff format
 8. Text file which containing mapping of headers between SAM and FNA (ID in SAM/FNA<tab>ID in GFF)
 9. The database directory path which includes `checkM_DB` and `GTDBTK_DB` subdirectories.
+10. (optional) scratch_dir: use --scratch_dir for gtdbtk disk swap to reduce memory usage but longer runtime

 ```
 {